Visible Invisible: Against the Security of the Real

 Shaun McDowell’s paintings are based on his personal perception of the world around him.
 Painting from nature or a model, his work invariably shows an artist in awe, either of his model or the beauty of nature.
 Using the energetic brushwork of an accomplished colourist he successfully blends figure and surroundings.
 His paintings reveal the temptations of a painter who wants to both disclose his feelings and be protective of them.

 Katy Moran and Maaike Schoorel both, in their different ways, integrate a poised measure into their fascination with the activity of painting, and often use existing imagery as a departure point for their work.
 Moran works the paint with considerable energy into her small canvases until they vaguely allude to some recognisable figuration.
 She clearly seeks to render visible that which is invisible, while at the same time the work becomes a clear entity in itself.

 Schoorel uses pale and delicate touches of pastel colours to make marks that allude to a visible world, and in the process obliges us to reflect on and discover this world, which at first glance appears to be invisible.
 But with slow, almost meditative observation the viewer gains access to imagery in which nothing is left to chance.

 The works of these five artists are as different as they could be from one another, but each of them reveals a clear artistic tenet to expand the creative possibilities of painting and sculpture in ways that challenge both themselves and viewers.
 All the works in this exhibition exemplify the effort these artists make to render visible the invisible forces that ought to be central to each work of art.

-This exhibition was curated by Ziba Ardalan and accompanied by a publication.
+This exhibition is curated by Ziba Ardalan and is accompanied by a new publication.